Counselors 2023

 Deniz Erdag

-Undergraduate at Princeton UniversityHello!
-I'm so excited to start working as a counselor for Sigma Camp this summer!
-I'm studying Physics with an applied math certificate at Princeton and so far have worked on DMRadio (building a dark matter direct detection experiment) and am now looking to get more theoretical experience.
-I love talking about physics but I also enjoy reading, music (piano/flute), dance (ballet/ballroom/contemp), and archery!
-Feel free to come talk to me about anything!
+Hello!
+I'm so excited to continue working as a counselor for Sigma Camp this summer!
+I'm studying Physics with an applied math certificate at Princeton and have worked on experimental dark matter detection and constraining cosmological parameters.
+I love talking about physics and teaching physics, but I also enjoy reading, music (piano/flute), dance (ballet/ballroom/contemp), and archery!
+Feel free to come talk to me about anything

 Sofiya Filippova

-Undergraduate at Boston UniversityHello everyone!
-I am an undergraduate at Boston University studying mechanical engineering with a concentration in energy technologies and sustainability.
-I am passionate about developing clean technology and currently work on several projects doing just that!
-Outside of academics, I love to rock climb, ski, and generally spend time outdoors.
+Hello everyone!
+I am a masters student at Boston University studying product design and manufacturing in the mechanical engineering department.
+I am passionate about developing clean technology and building a more sustainable world!
+After graduation, I hope to work as a design engineer streamlining clean technology commercialization.
+Outside of academics, I love to rock climb, do yoga, ski, and generally spend time outdoors.
 I am also a big reader and love making and viewing art.
 But that’s enough about me, I want to learn about your passions!
 Find me at camp to talk to about anything and everything.
 I am so excited to return to Sigma for another summer and help make this an unforgettable week for all the incoming campers, as my counselors once did for me!

 Zofii Kaczmarek

-Project Manager at Beyond MeatMy background is in physics and biophysics, but now I work as a project manager at Beyond Meat.
+My background is in physics and biophysics, but now I work as a project manager at Beyond Meat.
 I work closely with food scientists and research scientists, as well as teams outside of the R&D department, to make sure new projects are on track and meeting key targets.
 I develop processes to improve communication and make frequent and important tasks easier and more fool-proof.
 I think of myself as someone on a curling team — smoothing the ice in front of the stone, and calling out when course-corrections are needed.
 On the dance floor, I also practice improving communication and coordination processes.
 I enjoy blues, fusion, west coast swing, tango, and contra dancing.
 I also run a monthly contra dance, and I’m president of a local dance cooperative.

 This will be my 8th year with Sigma, and whether I’ve met you before or we’re meeting for the first time, I’m looking forward to seeing you!